BryanJacobs/fido2-hid-bridge/README.md

 that only support USB-HID, such as Firefox; with this program running you can use NFC authenticators or Smartcards.

-Note that this is a very early-stage application, but it does work with Chrome and Firefox.

 ## Setup

 You'll need to install dependencies: